-Robotic process automation (RPA) consists of digital software agents that handle repetitive, rulesbased tasks at high speed, with great consistency and accuracy.
+A subset of agent desktop automation, robotic process automation (RPA) consists of digital software agents / bots that handle repetitive, rules-based tasks at high speed, with great consistency and accuracy.
 The RPA workforce acts in the same way as human agents, working at the presentation layer level rather than requiring deep integration with systems, replicating the work that live agents would be doing, but more quickly, consistently and without requiring any rest.
-RPA agents can input data, trigger processes, pass work onto other robots or humans as rules dictate and replicate data across multiple applications without making any copying mistakes.
+RPA agents can input data, trigger processes, pass work onto other bots or humans as rules dictate and replicate data across multiple applications without making any copying mistakes.

 RPA does not replace existing systems, it simply sits on top of existing logic and applications, using them in the same way that human contact centre agents or back-office workers would do.
-In this way, it does not require complex integration, meaning roll-out of the robots can be relatively quick and flexible.
 Processes and the necessary steps to perform a task are defined, put into a queue and the controller assigns various tasks to the robots.
 These robots can be monitored for speed and accuracy in the same way that a human workforce would be managed, with exceptions being flagged to human supervisors who can investigate why a particular task could not be completed as designed.

-RPA has can assist contact centres and back offices in numerous ways, including:
+RPA can assist contact centres and back offices in numerous ways, including: